appium/appium-gulp-plugins/README.md

 Custom plugins used accross appium modules

-TODO: waiting for feedback before publishing on npm

 ## transpile plugin

 Traceur compilation, sourcemaps and file renaming functionality in one plugin. `.es7.js` and `.es6.js` files will be automatically